Black wood pigeon: Ecology

 It is a pigeon which is endemic to some islands of the Sea of Japan, Yellow Sea, and East China Sea.
 It is mainly an isolated island wood pigeon, a robust and confident forest bird with the same characteristics of other genus Columba pigeons adapted to habitat and vegetation of island laurel forest.
 Like some island races of common wood pigeon and some species of the Macaronesian or Pacific islands, wood pigeons have a low rate of reproduction.

-Most of the wood pigeon's diet is vegetable, but Columba janthina is considered omnivorous.
-It eats worms and small snails—but with strong preference plants, leaves, flowers, drupes, berries, fruit, acorns, pine nuts and other conifer seeds, Kurogane mochi or (Ilex rotunda), mochi-no-ki (Ilex Integra), Sazanqua Camellia sasanqua, Tsubaki Camellia japonica, mulberry tree, ficus, Machilus thunbergii, Nandinia domestica...
-This bird eats seeds varied, buds and fruit it collects directly from the trees.
+Most of the diet is vegetable, but Columba janthina is considered omnivorous.
+It eats some worms and small snails, but has a strong preference plants, leaves, flowers, drupes, berries, fruit, acorns, pine and other conifer seeds, Kurogane mochi (Ilex rotunda), mochi-no-ki (Ilex integra), Sazanqua (Camellia sasanqua), Tsubaki Camellia japonica, mulberry, fig, Machilus thunbergii, Nandinia domestica, and others.
+This bird eats varied seeds, buds and fruit, which it collects directly from the trees.
 It has a preference for trees near ponds and rivers.

 A resident breeder in laurisilva forests, the wood pigeon lays one white egg in a flimsy twig nest.
 The nest is located in a tree cavity or in the rocks.
 It lays eggs in September.

 The black wood pigeon lives in dense subtropical forests.
 It also lives in beaches and islands in the evergreen broadleaf forest.
 It inhabits dense subtropical forest and warm temperate evergreen broadleaf forests, and is heavily dependent on mature forests, eating the berries of the trees and ultimately dispersing their seeds.
 It also eats leaves and (flower?) buds, especially nitrogen rich foliage during breeding.
 The diet changes seasonally as the availability of fruit changes, and leaves can comprise the major part of the diet at certain times of the year, particularly when there is little fruit around.
 One of their favourite leaves to eat is from genus Prunus, young shoots from Asteraceae, Caryophyllaceae, and cruciferous, rounded and fleshy leaves of ilex.
 They play an important ecological role, as they are the only birds capable of eating the largest native fruits and drupes from some native trees.
 Its numbers fell sharply after human colonisation of the archipelagos, and it vanished altogether from some Islands.
 The major cause of its population decline was habitat loss from forest clearance, but hunting and nest predation by introduced species and rats were also contributory factors.
 Protection of the laurel forests and a ban on hunting could enable numbers to increase, although this species is still endangered.

 Columba janthina is a wood pigeon that often uses Camellia japonica for nesting and feeding but also used the Machilus thunbergii forests of Korea.
 For that reason, the distribution of the Machilus thunbergii and the Japanese wood pigeon are closely related and the preservation of Machilus thunbergii is directly connected with protection of Japanese wood pigeon.
 Environment of Japanese wood pigeon is in silver magnolia of seaside to eat fruits of a silver magnolia between the late July and the late August.